 Characteristics: Sandy beach. – Lacks organization.
 Difficult to access.

 The stunning beach of Menies is another of my favorite naturist beaches in Crete and one more of the naturist beaches located on the northern coast of the island.

-There’s not a great range of accommodation in the area.
-Many people choose to visit these beaches on a daytrip from the nearby city of Rethymno.
-Others, instead, opt for the nearest villages to stay in order to visit the beaches of Ligres and Katsouni are Kerames and Rodakinokampos.
-Here you can check reviews, pictures, and rates for a stay in Kerames.
+- There’s not a great range of accommodation in the area.
+Many people choose to visit these beaches on a day trip from Rethymno.
+Others stay in Kerames, here you can check reviews.

 Agios Pavlos Beach

 Characteristics: Sandy beach with rocky coves – Partially organized.

 First of all, you should be aware that there are several Agios Pavlos in the south of Crete, some of them are beaches.
 This particular Agios Pavlos Beach is on the southern coast of Rethymnon.

 Agios Pavlos is a rather tiny seaside village not far from Triopetra Beach and the bigger village of Agia Galini.

 The village itself is home to a very nice beach, but we will focus on the two beaches located a bit away from the village.